 With the help of Chipewyan chief Matonabbee, Hearne travelled to Alcantara Lake, located in the south-eastern portion of the Northwest Territories.
 On July 14, they reached the Coppermine River after heading further north; however, Hearne soon realized the river’s shoals and falls would make it useless for navigation.

 Three days later, on July 17, Hearne became the first European to reach the partially frozen Arctic Ocean over land in North America.

 On June 30, 1772, Hearne’s expedition arrived back at Prince of Wales’s Fort.

-In 1969, Canada’s Sherritt Mint honoured Hearne on its annual commemorative medallion.
-The sterling silver medallion has a weight of 12.8 grams and a 32-mm diameter.
+In 1969, Canada’s Sherritt Mint honoured Hearne on its annual commemorative medallion, which was first struck in 1966.

 It was available in nickel, silver and gold versions.